Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated 4 January 2016.

 The fingertip unit guides the amount of topical steroid to be applied to a body site.
 One unit describes the amount of cream squeezed out of its tube onto the volar aspect of the terminal phalanx of the index finger.

-The quantity of cream in a fingertip unit varies with age:
+The quantity of cream in a fingertip unit varies with gender, age and body part.

 Topical corticosteroids are regulated.
 However, potent steroid is illegally present in some cosmetic products purchased over the counter or via the Internet, according to reports from China and several developing countries.
 This has resulted in many reports of steroid-dependent periorificial dermatitis, rosacea and other adverse effects.